parodos-dev/serverless-workflows-config/README.md

 ## Usage

 ### Pre-requisites
-o utilize the workflows contained in this repository, the Orchestrator Deployment must be installed on your OpenShift Container Platform (OCP) cluster.
+Utilize the workflows contained in this repository, the Orchestrator Deployment must be installed on your OpenShift Container Platform (OCP) cluster.
 For detailed instructions on installing the Orchestrator, please visit the [Orchestrator Helm Repository](https://www.parodos.dev/orchestrator-helm-chart/)

+### Persistence pre-requisites
+If persistence is enbaled, you must have a PostgreSQL instance running in the cluster, in the same `namespace` as the workflows.

+A `secret` containing the instance credentials must exists as well.

+See https://www.parodos.dev/orchestrator-helm-chart/postgresql on how to install a PostgreSQL instance.
+Please follow the section detailing how to install using helm.
+In this document, a `secret` holding the credentials is created.

 ## Installation